Overview of Amniotic Fluid and Its Purpose

 - pregnancy that goes two or more weeks past the due date.

-Abnormal Fluid Levels in Uterus: Levels are Too High
+When Amniotic Fluid Levels Are Too High

 - birth defects;